Hong Kong tycoon Jimmy Lai takes witness stand in collusion trial

 Lai’s case centres around his newspaper’s publications, which supported huge, sometimes violent pro-democracy protests in 2019 and criticised Beijing’s leadership.

+Outside the court in pouring rain on Wednesday, an 80-year-old retiree named Liu told AFP Lai “deserves our admiration”.

+“He has a lot of money, he could have left anytime, but he didn’t because he felt a responsibility,” Liu said.

-Lai has been behind bars since December 2020, and concerns have been raised around his health.
+Lai has been behind bars since December 2020, and concerns have been raised about his health and jail conditions.

-“The case of Jimmy Lai is not an outlier, it’s a symptom of Hong Kong’s democratic decline,” the Committee to Protect Journalists said in a Monday statement.

-“Hong Kong’s treatment of Jimmy Lai — and more broadly of independent media and journalists — shows that this administration is no longer interested in even a semblance of democratic norms.”
+He has not opted to testify in any of his previous cases, all of which resulted in convictions, including for organising and participating in marches during the 2019 democracy protests.

-Hong Kong and Beijing have refuted the criticism, condemning Lai as “a voluntary political tool of foreign forces trying to curb China through Hong Kong”.
+Hong Kong and Beijing have rejected criticism of the case, condemning Lai as “a voluntary political tool of foreign forces trying to curb China through Hong Kong”.

 Since the prosecution opened in January, it has alleged that on multiple occasions Lai asked the United States and other countries to impose sanctions “or engage in other hostile activities” against China and Hong Kong.